What makes something beautiful?

 Final Analysis

 "So then?"
 Bill asked.
 "I might say it is a fine painting, perhaps not entirely beautiful, not amazingly beautiful or wonderfully beautiful, but beautiful nonetheless.
 It could be better, but it meets the criteria of beauty, it delights in the proper way.
-But whatever criticism we may find here, it's of a matter of the degree of Radiance/Splendor.
+But whatever criticism we may find here, it's of a matter of the degree of Radiance/Splendour.
 The intelligibility of the form is clear upon sitting with it for a while, but nothing screams "ship" until you notice the angle or some of the objects on the stove.
 It's good, beautiful that is, but "nothing to write home about."